turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 This method is run once and only once during an Object's lifetime, when we call `new`.

-**TRY IT** Create an initialize method for your Class and put a print statement in it.
+**TRY IT**: Create an initialize method for your Class and put a print statement in it.
 Run your file and see what happens.

 ## Modeling State with Attributes